tyizo/better-discord-bot/README.md

 <a href="https://github.com/FnrDev/">
 FnrDev </a>

-I just edited & added some thing on his <a href="https://github.com/FnrDev/moderation-discord-bot"> repo </a>
+I just edited & added some things on his <a href="https://github.com/FnrDev/moderation-discord-bot"> repo </a>

 So, Thank you @Fnr !